 The academy has established a management structure to enable its efficient running.
-The structure consists of three levels: the trustees and the senior leadership team consisting of the Principal and Vice Principals and middle leadership group consisting of Assistant Principals.
+The structure consists of two levels: the trustees and the executives who are the senior leadership team.

-The governing body has considered its role thoughtfully and decided that the role of the trustees is to approve the strategic direction and objectives of the academy and monitor its progress towards these objectives.
+The trust board has considered its role thoughtfully and decided that the role of the trustees is to approve the strategic direction and objectives of the academy and monitor its progress towards these objectives.

-The governing body has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, a scheme of delegation and terms of reference.
+The trust board has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, a scheme of delegation and terms of reference.
 The Principal is directly responsible for the day to day running of the academy and is assisted by a senior leadership team.